A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

 The most striking non-commutative and non-Abelian elements of the fusion rules are actually those involving the identity sector (note that the toric code sector satisfies $e\otimes 1 =e = 1\otimes e$, $m\otimes 1 =m=1\otimes m$, $d\otimes 1 = d=1\otimes d$):\footnote{Since the left and right fusion products of $q_e$ with $1$ are different and can yield something different from $q_e$, etc., the symbol $1$ standing for the equivalence class of the identity operator can be confusing.
 Nevertheless, it is easy to see that both left and right fusion product of any equivalence class with $1$ yields back the equivalence class itself as one of the possibilities as in the standard multiplication with identity and $1\otimes 1 =1$.}

-The above is a consequence of a contractible $M_2$ loop being equivalent to the identity operator as it is an element of the stabilizer monoid.
-Depending on whether this loop intersects the edge $e$ or not, we get different results on the right hand side.
-The presence of non-invertible symmetries gives rise to this striking feature that products with the identity sector is both non-Abelian and non-commutative. {Physically this feature captures the ability of the $M_2$ contractible loop to detect the location of the defect as we have discussed before.}
+This feature of non-triviality of multiplication with $1$ is a consequence of the contractible $M_2$ loop being equivalent to the identity operator as it is an element of the stabilizer monoid.
+The first two fusion rules above are illustrated in Fig. \ref{Fig:identityfusion}.
+Depending on whether the contractible $M_2$ loop intersects the edge $e$ or not, we get different results on the right hand side.
+Thus, the presence of non-invertible symmetries gives rise to this striking feature that products with the identity sector is both non-Abelian and non-commutative.
+As shown in Sec. \ref{Sec:Detect}, we can distinguish two fractonic excitations with identical zero flux faces only because contractible $M_2$ loops are part of the stabilizer monoid.
+It is interesting to see that the same $M_2$ loops are also responsible for the feature of non-triviality of the fusion product with identity.

+Note that generalized symmetries usually form a non-trivial fusion category instead of a simple mathematical structure like a group \cite{Schafer-Nameki:2023jdn,Shao:2023gho}.
+In our model, although the generalized symmetries themselves form a monoid, the non-trivial stucture of the stabilizer monoid (especially the feature that we need to add more generators than the elementary stabilizers) gives rise to the non-triviality of the fusion product with identity.

-{Furthermore, one can also check the above fusion rules are consistent with the associativity.
+{Furthermore, one can also check the fusion rules involving the identity sector are consistent with associativity.
 Actually we can also determine $1\otimes q_e$, $q_e\otimes 1$, etc. via associativity, and using $e\otimes e =1$ and \eqref{Eq:Fusion3}, since etc. We can also check that the remaining fusion rules involving defects where only a single edge supports the action of $M_3$ or $M_4$, along with those listed above, are associative, and all of these remaining ones can be determined via associativity as well, e.g. using $e\otimes m = m\otimes e =d$ and \eqref{Eq:Fusion3} we obtain etc.}

+Our fusion rules can mathematically be best understood as a \textit{semi-category} (a.k.a \textit{non-unital category}) \cite{Mitchell11972,Moens2002}\footnote{See also: https://ncatlab.org/nlab/show/semicategory.} where the composition of morphisms between objects is associative but there need not exist any identity morphism (this category generalizes semi-groups and semi-rings).
+It would be interesting to explore how such structures can appear also in quantum field theories.

 The fusion of two defect excitations $q_e$ and $q_{e'}$ corresponding to different edges $e$ and $e'$ creates a new equivalence class: